Gypsy (musical): Recordings

 The original Broadway cast album was Ethel Merman's first recording in the then-new stereophonic sound technology.
 Motion pictures recorded in stereo had been steadily made since 1953, and stereo was first used on magnetic tape in 1954, but it was not until 1958, a year before Gypsy opened, that it became possible to use this technology on records.

 The 1974 Broadway recording was not an actual recording of the Broadway revival, but a remix of the London Cast recording of 1973 with a new recording of "Some People".

-The 1989 Broadway cast recording was released in 1990.
+The 1989 Broadway cast recording featuring Daly was released in 1990.

 The 2003 Broadway cast recording featuring Peters was released August 19, 2003.

 The 2008 Broadway cast recording featuring LuPone was released August 28, 2008.

 The 2015 West End cast recording was recorded at Angel Recording Studios in London on 9 March 2015 and was released on 27 April 2015.

+The 2024 Broadway cast recording featuring McDonald was released digitally April 25, 2025, with a physical release set for July 25, 2025.

 Other performances

 The 2001 Royal Variety Performance featured Cilla Black, Paul O'Grady (in his Lily Savage persona), and Barbara Windsor singing "You Gotta Get a Gimmick".